onedata/onedata-documentation/docs/glossary.md

 A [Onepanel][] instance dedicated for administration of a [Onezone][] [cluster][].

+## On-the-fly transfer

+A [transfer][] triggered by remote data access.
+Performed in the background by Oneproviders when they are requested to serve file fragments that reside in a remote location.

 ## Open Access (OA)

 A publishing model that provides free, immediate, and unrestricted online access to